PowerGridModel/power-grid-model/docs/user_manual/performance-guide.md

 ### Database integration

 Most databases store their data in a columnar data format.
-Copying, reserving unused memory and cache misses may cause both unnecessary memory and computational overhead.
+Copying, reserving unused memory, and cache misses can lead to unnecessary memory usage and computational overhead.
-Integration of the PGM with databases using a columnar data format is therefore often not only easier and more natural, but also more performant.
+With the introduction of columnar data input to PGM, integrating with databases using this format becomes easier, more natural, and more efficient.

 ## Batch calculations